Chemical Peel

 • Scarring

-Pigmentation and telangiectasia can be prevented with pretreatment of hydroquinone and high SPF sunscreen as well as sun protection.
+Pigmentation and telangiectasia can be prevented with pre-treatment of hydroquinone and high SPF sunscreen as well as sun protection.
 If the treated area is affected by herpes simplex (cold sores) there may be an increased risk of scarring.
 Oral antiviral prophylaxis are often given in patients with a history of cold sores to minimize this risk.

-Complications of medium peels
+Complications of medium treatments

 • Wound infection and delayed healing